asarnaout/FluentSpec/README.md

                              .Or(Default<PremiumCustomerSpecification>()));
 ```

-Note that Specifications are immutable Value Objects, and thus any chaining operation would result in a new Specification object.
+Note that Specifications are immutable Value Objects, and thus any chaining operation would result in a new Specification object being spawned.